3D Brain and Heart Volume Generative Models: A Survey: 3D Brain and Heart Applications of Generative Models

 \subsection{Classification}

 The classification of medical images has a multitude of applications, including Alzheimer’s disease detection~\cite{ref:3DCapsNet}, cardiovascular diseases diagnosis~\cite{ref:cardiac_classification}, age/sex prediction~\cite{ref:CounterSynth,ref:3DPixelCNN}, etc. For the highest level of accuracy, these applications rely on anatomical structures within the 3D medical volume.
-In order to apply deep learning techniques for classification of 3D medical volumes, 3D CNNs are commonly used ~\cite{ref:3DCNN,ref:3d_survey,ref:med3d,ref:3d_segmentation_survey}.
-Two problems arise when 3D CNNs are used for 3D volume classification: insufficient training data, and unreliable results explanations.
+To apply deep learning techniques for 3D medical volume classification, 3D CNNs are commonly used ~\cite{ref:3DCNN,ref:3d_survey,ref:med3d,ref:3d_segmentation_survey}.
+Two problems arise when 3D CNNs are used for 3D volume classification: insufficient training data and lack of explainability.
 Synthesizing volumes (either unconditionally or conditionally) to augment the training data can address the issue of insufficient data.

-Unreliable explanations need to be addressed in order to facilitate deep learning approaches for clinical use, which can be accomplished by interpreting the classifier or learning meaningful latent spaces.
-A list of generative models for the 3D classification task is shown in Table~\ref{tab:classification}.
+Clinicians are interested not just in the classification outcomes but also in explanations that pinpoint specific regions of the image that support these results~\cite{ref:explainable,ref:trustworthy}.
+This can be accomplished by interpreting the classifier or learning meaningful latent spaces~\cite{ref:CRT_response}.
+Models that offer explanations will enhance trust among clinicians and expedite the transition of deep learning algorithms into practical diagnostic tools in a clinical setting.